overshard/timestrap/README.md

 - Username: `admin`
 - Password: `admin`

-## Manual Installation
+## Docker Installation

 Follow the steps below to install Timestrap locally or on any server.
 This process installs the minimal requirements to *run* Timestrap.
 For development requirements and procedures, see [Development Installation](#development-installation).

 1. Install the requirements:
+    - Docker
-    - Python 3.4+
+    - Docker Compose

-1. Initiate a virtual environment.

-        pip install pipenv && pipenv install
+1. Set any custom configuration options you need and run

+        docker-compose up -d

 1. Bootstrap the database and creates the initial site and user (username: admin, password: admin)

-        python manage.py migrate
+        docker-compose exec web python3 manage.py migrate --settings=timestrap.settings.docker

-1. Run the server!

-        python manage.py runserver

-The Timestrap application should now be running at [http://localhost:8000](http://localhost:8000).
+The Timestrap application should now be running at [http://localhost/](http://localhost/).
 If it is not, feel free to [create an issue](https://github.com/overshard/timestrap/issues) to seek assistance or report a bug! :bug: